apache/eventmesh-site/versioned_docs/version-v1.10.0/roadmap.md

 # Development Roadmap

 The development roadmap of Apache EventMesh is an overview of the planned features and milestones involved in the next several releases.
-The recent features and bug fixes are documented in the [Release Notes](https://eventmesh.apache.org/events/release-notes/v1.10.0/).
+The recent features and bug fixes are documented in the [release notes](https://eventmesh.apache.org/events/release-notes/v1.10.0/).
 The order of the features listed below doesn't correspond to their priorities.

 ## List of Features and Milestones